 I designed our free monthly budget spreadsheet to be as simple as possible to use.

 This spreadsheet incorporates the 50/30/20 budgeting rule (explained below).
-It’s also loosely based upon Kakeibo, the elegant Japanese budget method.
+It’s also loosely based upon the Kakeibo budgeting method, an elegant technique from Japan.
 Here’s what it looks like.

 Read on to understand the philosophy behind this spreadsheet and get instructions for use.
 Download link is below.